HaimengBai/431slides/class_22/README.md

     - [My reactions to Your Task C work](https://github.com/THOMASELOVE/431project/blob/master/SURVEY2017/TASKC-RESULTS.md)
         - Don't forget to look closely at Canvas for my responses to your work.
         - There's no need to resubmit Task C - just fix your errors and report the new plan as part of Tasks E and F.

-    - Quiz 2
-        - due at 8 AM Tuesday 2017-11-14.
-    - Assignment 5
+2. Coming Soon
-        - [Answer Sketch](https://github.com/THOMASELOVE/431homework/tree/master/HW5) is available.
+    - Assignment 5's [Answer Sketch](https://github.com/THOMASELOVE/431homework/tree/master/HW5) is available.
 Rubric and grades will come soon.
-    - Modeling in the Tidyverse (Part C of the Course) begins today, as time permits.
+    - Modeling in the Tidyverse (Part C of the Course) begins next time, in Class 23.
         - See [Course Notes](https://thomaselove.github.io/431notes/), sections 37-.

 3. The Projects